Fire and rescue services

 Belarus doesn't recognise dual nationality.

-Any child born to a Belarusian parent is a Belarusian citizen.
-This is regardless of their place of birth.
+Any child born to a Belarusian parent is a Belarusian national, regardless of their place of birth.

 More information:

-If, despite our advice you travel to Belarus, you can get a 30-day visa-free entry into Belarus.
-This is only valid for travellers who enter and exit through Minsk National Airport, the airports of Brest, Vitebsk, Gomel and Mogilev.
-More information can be found on the Ministry of Foreign Affairs website.
+If, despite our advice, you travel to Belarus, you can get a 30-day visa-free entry valid only if you enter and exit through Minsk National Airport and Brest, Vitebsk, Gomel and Mogilev airports.
+More information can be found on the Ministry of Foreign Affairs of Belarus website.

 Other entry conditions apply, such as compulsory medical insurance.

 Different rules apply if you're travelling on a diplomatic or official passport.
-Contact the State Border Committee of The Republic of Belarus for details.
+Contact the Ministry of Foreign Affairs of Belarus for details.

-Travel with a registered tour operator and enter through assigned border checkpoints.
-Check details about:
+If, despite our advice, you decide to travel to Belarus, travel with a registered tour operator and enter through assigned border checkpoints.
+Border checkpoints can close without warning.

 Entry and exit conditions can change at short notice.
 For details about visas, currency, customs and quarantine rules, contact: